Assistant Professor of Biology

 Douhovnikoff V., Taylor S.H., Hazelton E.L.G., Smith C.*, O’Brien J. (2016) Maximal stomatal conductance to water and plasticity in stomatal traits differ between native and invasive introduced lineages of Phragmites australis in North America.
 AoB Plants. doi:10.1093/aobpla/plw006

 Spens A*. and Douhovnikoff V. (In Review) Epigenetic variation within Phragmites australis among lineages, genotypes, and ramets.
 Biological Invasions

 Dodd R. and Douhovnikoff V. (In Review) Adjusting to global change through clonal growth and epigenetic variation.
 Frontiers in Ecology and Evolution

 Kan C., Lichter J., and Douhovnikoff V. (In Review) Regional Genetic Population Structures and Assessment of Morphological Identification in Alosa aestivalis and A. pseudoharengus.
 Fisheries Research.

 Douhovnikoff V. and Dodd R.S.
-(In Press) Epigenetics: A potential mechanism for clonal plant success.
+(2014) Epigenetics: A potential mechanism for clonal plant success.
 Plant Ecology.

-Douhovnikoff V. and Hazelton E. (In Press) Clonal growth: invasion or stability?
+Douhovnikoff V. and Hazelton E. (2014) Clonal growth: invasion or stability?
 A comparative study of clonal architecture and diversity in two conspecific native and introduced grasses.
 American Journal of Botany.